 Parameters and Keywords That Control Namespace Assignment

-In the generated classes, the SOAP wizard uses parameters and keywords to control namespace assignments.
+The generated classes contain parameters and keywords to control namespace assignments.
 The following subsections discuss namespaces for messages and namespaces for types.

 You should not modify these values, because the web client or web service would no longer obey the WSDL.
 For details on SoapNameSpace and SoapTypeNameSpace, see the Class Definition Reference.